 Jump to:

-⭐ Why You'll Love Crusted Chicken Romano
+⭐ Why You'll Love Chicken with Panko Breading

-Each tenderized, pan-fried chicken cutlet is cooked to golden brown and the crispy crust includes a delicious blend of Romano cheese and panko breadcrumbs.
+Each tenderized, pan-fried chicken cutlet is cooked to a golden brown and the crispy crust includes a delicious blend of Romano cheese and panko breadcrumbs.

 🥘 Ingredients to Have on Hand

-Chicken Breasts: Whether you buy thinly sliced chicken cutlets at the grocery store or chicken breasts that you slice in half in your own kitchen, you'll want to tenderize each piece using a meat mallet.
+Chicken Breasts: Whether you buy thinly sliced chicken cutlets at the grocery store or chicken breasts that you slice in half in your own kitchen, you'll want to tenderize each piece using a (affiliate link) meat mallet.
 This ensures a consistent size, uniform cooking and juicy, tender bites of cooked chicken.

 Eggs: These serve as the perfect binder or "glue" to keep all the breading ingredients together.